$Z$-critical connections and Bridgeland stability conditions: Asymptotic -stability of -critical vector bundles

-The holomorphic subbundle $S\subset E$ induces a short exact sequence The Hermitian metrics $h_{\oldepsilon}$ define an $\oldepsilon$-dependent orthogonal splitting of $E$ into a direct sum of complex vector bundles where $Q = E/S$.
+The Hermitian metrics $h_{\oldepsilon}$ define an $\oldepsilon$-dependent orthogonal splitting of $E$ into a direct sum of complex vector bundles where $Q = E/S$.
 Via this orthogonal splitting one writes the connections $A_{\oldepsilon}$ as Here is, by definition, the second fundamental form of the subbundle $F$ of $E$ \cite[page 78]{griffiths-harris}.
 Thus the uniform $C^2$-bound on $h_{\oldepsilon}$ induces a uniform $C^1$-bound on the second fundamental forms $\gamma_{\oldepsilon}$. \end{proof}

 We are now ready to prove the main result of the Section, which uses some techniques of Leung in the study of almost Hermite--Einstein metrics and Gieseker stability \cite[Proposition 3.1]{leung1997einstein}.